 Decrees issued according to the law of each federal state (Länderrechtsverordnungen, LRVO)

-All grids for accreditation reports from the Accreditation Council Foundation:
+All grids for accreditation reports from the German Accreditation Council:

 Type programme accreditation - individual procedure